mendix/docs/content/refguide/show-message.md

 ## 1 Introduction

 The **Show message** activity shows a blocking or non-blocking message to an end-user.
-For example, if an end-user did not select the customer grade in a form, you can show an error message telling them to select a grade to proceed:
+For example, if the end-user did not select the customer grade in a form, you can show an error message telling them to select a grade to proceed:

 <img src="attachments/client-activities/show-message.png" alt="Show Message" style="zoom:50%;" />